hackerdns2/WhySoBroke/README.md

 ### 📁Output

-- The script saves the output of CNAME,SERVFAIL and VULNERABLE records in cname.txt, servfail.txt and vulns.txt respectively.
+- The script appends the output of CNAME,SERVFAIL and VULNERABLE records in cname.txt, servfail.txt and vulns.txt respectively.
+- Note : If you want fresh output then consider removing existing txt files otherwise output will be added to that files.

 ### 📌How it works? / Summary